swyxio/swyx/README.md

 Swyx module
 =========

-An experimental lightweight sugar module to integrate the NERDS (Node, Express, Redux, and SQL) stack.
+An experimental lightweight sugar module to integrate the NERDS (Node, Express, ReDux, and SQL) stack.

 ## Installation